Fall In Love-Pakistan Campaign Launched In London To Boost Inbound Tourism - UrduPoint

 'Fall In Love-Pakistan' Campaign Launched In London To Boost Inbound Tourism

-A private tourism company Friday launched 'Fall in love-Pakistan' campaign at the Central London to boost inbound tourism in the country by luring foreign tourists through projection of stunning sceneries, cultural heritage and historic sites on billboards

-ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Sep, 2020 ) :A private tourism company Friday launched 'Fall in love-Pakistan' campaign at the Central London to boost inbound tourism in the country by luring foreign tourists through projection of stunning sceneries, cultural heritage and historic sites on billboards.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Sep, 2020 ) :A tourism company has launched 'Fall in love-Pakistan' campaign at the Central London to boost inbound tourism in the country by luring foreign tourists through projection of stunning sceneries, cultural heritage and historic sites on billboards.

-Under the digital campaign, the Fascinating Pakistan (a tourism company) had put the pictures of country's tourism gems on 40 billboards across the Central London to sensitize the Londoners about the beauty of Pakistan, its Director Operations Pakistan Syed Samar Abbas said on Friday.
+Under the digital campaign, the Fascinating Pakistan (a tourism company) had put the pictures of country's tourism gems on 40 billboards across the Central London to sensitize the Londoners about the beauty of Pakistan, its Director Operations Pakistan Syed Qamar Abbas said.

 Talking to APP, he said a comprehensive plan was in place to carry forward the drive and make it a success story.
 Multiple initiatives, including road-shows, tourism portals and a quarterly magazine were on the cards to attract the British folks by giving them virtual experience of Pakistan's tourist attractions.